-Last month, I admonished the Israeli right to stop hectoring President Barack Obama and the Democrats lest they politicize support for the Jewish state in the United States.
+Last month, I urged the Israeli right to stop hectoring President Barack Obama and the Democrats lest they politicize support for the Jewish state in America.

-The Pew Research Center found that Democrats are now nearly as likely to sympathize with the Palestinians as they do with Israel.
+The Pew Research Center finds that Democrats are now nearly as likely to sympathize with the Palestinians as they do with Israel.

 74 percent of Republicans take Israel’s side.
 Only 33 percent of Democrats do, against 31 percent who say they sympathize more with the Palestinian people.